 3 Tiers for Support After the Project is Complete

-The purpose of this blog post is to discuss the typical tiers of support for a project after it is complete.
-This is covered under the TRANSITION part under Resource Allocation.
+The purpose of this blog post is to discuss the typical tiers of support required for a project after it is complete.

 Three Tiers Plus the Vendor

 There are three internal tiers of support and one additional one for the vendor, so technically that is four tiers, but the vendor isn’t always referred to as Tier 4.
-Besides that “Three tears for Support” or “Three cheers, for Support” – sounds more catchy.
+Besides that, “Three tears for Support”, if the transition is not done right, or “Three cheers, for Support” if it is done right, sounds more catchy.

 These tiers are applicable whether you’re a large Fortune 500 company or a single person organization.
 They are the stages requests for assistance with your project’s solution go through after the project is complete and the outcomes are being used by the customer and they experience any problems.